-This theme overlaps with social media abuse as much incitement took place on social media sites.
+This theme overlaps with social media abuse, as much incitement took place on social media platforms.
 It is a theme in its own right because of the prevalence of the pattern where a media outlet published an article or social media post about GRT groups in a way that incited negative commentary and hate speech.
-This took place both in direct comments on the media articles on the media outlets' own websites as well as where the articles or posts were shared on social media.
-Extreme comments perpetuating hatred and violence remained on their websites and social media pages several months after they were made, demonstrating outlets are not doing enough to moderate the comments their publishing incites.
+This took place both in direct comments in reply to the media articles on the media outlets' own websites and where the articles or posts were shared on social media.
+Extreme comments perpetuating hatred and violence remained on the websites and social media pages several months after they had been made, demonstrating that outlets are not doing enough to moderate the comments that their publishing incites.